micro/network/README.md

 ## Overview

+The power of collaborative development has been restricted to trusted environments within organisations.
+These platforms unlock incredible productivity and compounding value with every new service added.
+They provide an always-on runtime and known developer workflow for engineers to collaborate on.
+This has been difficult to achieve outside of organisations.

-The Micro network is a shared global network for Micro services.
-In an attempt to aggregate power using a crowdsourced approach, Micro will enable users to run their own nodes that offer services to anyone else they peer with.
+The Micro network solves this problem by creating a global shared services network.
+Micro will enable users to run their own nodes that offer services to anyone else they peer with.
 Each node will act as a gateway to the entire network, allowing the owner to benefit financially from it's use.

 ## Status